Labor, One of the Four Factors of Production

 Contract labor is when a contract specifies the work to be produced.
 It’s up to the worker to define how it gets done.
 The amount paid is either commission or a set fee for the work.
 Benefits are not paid.

 A third type is slave labor.
 This is illegal.
 That's when the worker is forced to work for little more than room and board.
 Child labor is another form of slave labor.
 Children don't really have the ability to make a free choice as to whether they will work.

 How Labor Affects the U.S. Economy

-The BLS is a division of the U.S. Department of Labor.
-It manages compliance with labor laws and the U.S. minimum wage.
+The U.S. Department of Labor manages compliance with labor laws and the U.S. minimum wage.
 It also provides job training and enforces workplace safety.